nickstaggs/PortfolioPage/README.md

 # PortfolioPage
-Portfolio page which will eventually be located at nickstaggs.com
+Portfolio page which is located at www.nickstaggs.com